PIM vs MDM: A Comprehensive Comparison

 3. Data governance initiative fails

-Companies can benefit from using master data management software that dovetails with enterprise master data governance systems and programs.
+Companies can benefit from using master data management software that doesvetails with enterprise master data governance systems and programs.
 With an MDM solution, teams get the right framework for protecting data and its accuracy.

-4. No overview of the supply chain
+4. There is no overview of the supply chain

 Supply chain management also requires the right software.